School-wide projects are an amazing way to develop community, empathy, and a buzz about philanthropy throughout an entire school campus.

 Step Two – Assess the Community Need

 Once the students’ have had their say, it’s time to reach out to the community to find out what the true needs are.
 No one should spend time on a project that is not really needed in the community or creates more work for the recipient of the service.
 So this step should never be overlooked.
 Some organizations post need lists or wish lists on their websites.
 With other organizations, you may have to ask what needs there are this year.
 Be aware that needs may change based on seasons, so a certain service project may be best at a certain time of year for a community partner.
+Check out our Develop Skills and Knowledge page for activities and lessons that get at community needs.

 Step Three – Develop the Project Idea